GMA–Kamuning station

-Kamuning station (also called GMA–Kamuning station) is an elevated Manila Metro Rail Transit (MRT) station situated on Line 3.
-The station is located at the barangay boundary of South Triangle and Pinyahan in the Scout Area of Diliman in Quezon City and is named after the nearby barangay of Kamuning and the road named after the barangay.
+GMA–Kamuning station, also known as Kamuning station, is an elevated Metro Rail Transit (MRT) station located on the MRT Line 3 (MRT-3) system at the boundary of barangays South Triangle and Pinyahan in the Scout Area of Diliman, Quezon City.
+The station derives its name from the nearby barangay of Kamuning and the road sharing the same name, as well as, apparently, the adjacent GMA Network Center, which serves as the headquarters of GMA Network Inc.

 The station is the third station for trains headed towards Taft Avenue and the eleventh for trains headed towards North Avenue.